pseudocodeio/pseudocode/README.md

 ```
 to functionName with x and y
-to functionName with v , w
+to functionName with v, w
 ```

 You can run functions with "do"
 ```
 do functionName with 1
-do functionName with 3 , 4
+do functionName with 3, 4
 ```

 ## Examples